Poltergeist (1982 film): Plot

 Dana and Robbie are sent away for safety, while Dr. Lesh calls in Tangina Barrons, a spiritual medium.
 After touring the house, Tangina explains that their daughter is now in a different plane of existence occupied by spirits who have not found rest.
-In their dreamlike state, they are drawn away from the path to the afterlife by Carol Anne's life force.
+In their dreamlike state, they are drawn away from the path to the afterlife by Carol Anne's radiant life force.
 Tangina also reveals that a powerful demonic presence she calls "the Beast" is holding Carol Anne captive and using her to restrain the other spirits from crossing over.

 The entrance to the other dimension is in the children's bedroom closet and exits through the living room ceiling.
 Diane, secured by a rope, passes through the portal, guided by another rope previously threaded through both portals.
 Diane retrieves Carol Anne, and they drop through the ceiling to the living room floor, covered in ectoplasm.
 As they recover from the ordeal, Tangina proclaims the house is "clean".

 Shortly after, the Freeling family have nearly finished packing to move out of the house.
-Before the family is to leave, Steven heads to his office while Dana is on a date, leaving Diane at home with Robbie and Carol Anne.
+Before the family is to leave, Steve heads to his office while Dana is on a date, leaving Diane at home with Robbie and Carol Anne.
 Subsequently, "the Beast" violently attacks Diane and the children, apparently with the intent of dragging them into its dimension.
 While running through the backyard in an attempt to get help, Diane stumbles into a flooded swimming pool excavation.
 As skeletal corpses float up around her in the muddy hole, Diane crawls out and rushes back into the house.
 She rescues the children, and they narrowly escape outside as more bodies erupt from the ground.

-Accompanied by Teague, Steven arrives back home to the mayhem and discovers that only the gravestones were moved; the development was built over the now unmarked graves.
+Accompanied by Teague, Steve arrives back home to the mayhem and realises that only the gravestones were moved, not the bodies; the development was built over the now unmarked graves.
 The Freelings jump into their car and collect Dana just as she returns home.
 They flee Cuesta Verde as the house implodes into a portal while Teague and stunned neighbors look on.
-The family checks into a room at a Holiday Inn, where Steven promptly removes the TV.
+The family checks into a room at a Holiday Inn, where Steve promptly removes the TV.